Tymoshenko row causes Ukraine to call off summit

 “President Komorowski was planning to go to Yalta to appeal to President Yanukovich for changes in the Ukrainian laws that would make sentencing for political activity on the basis of criminal law impossible,” Komorowski’s spokeswoman Joanna Trzaska-Wieczorek said in Warsaw.

-The European Union and the United States have denounced Tymoshenko’s trial and seven-year sentence for alleged abuse of power as politically motivated, urging Yanukovich to free her.
+The EU and the United States have denounced Tymoshenko’s trial and seven-year sentence for alleged abuse of power as politically motivated, and urged Yanukovich to free her.

 But, with some European leaders also threatening to stay away from the soccer tournament, he has refused to intervene in what he says is a decision by an independent court.